EluLava/DetectingID/README.md

 contains all the scripts and data for the analyses for the simulated PEDIGREE population

+## SUPP_TABLES

+contains the supplementary tables S2-S8

 ## PLOTTING folder

 contains all the scripts needed to create the different plots of the paper

+## SPARROW folder

+contains all the code necessary to run the analyses with empirical data

+data comes from this paper: https://www.pnas.org/doi/abs/10.1073/pnas.1909599117